stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-  If you already have a Salesforce application with SAML enabled, you can skip to Step 4.
+  If you already have a Salesforce application with SAML enabled, you can skip to Step 4 here.

 #.
 In the navigation pane on the left, under **Build**, find the **Create** section, then click on **Apps**.